 CXS is a commercial product that is sold and licensed strictly on a one-time per server basis, with updates provided for the life of the product.
-To order a CXS license ($60), please submit a ticket to our Billing/Sales department
+To order a CXS license ($60), please contact our Billing/Sales department via Live Chat

 CXS license is installed for free